islaytitans/alien/docs/src/GM/hod2.md

 - Proto-Hive tendrils have seeped through the Cetorhina abd destroyed the Oxygen compression units
 - PCs can no longer recharge their suit **Air** supplies n the Cetorhina - they can on Life Support Deck C

+### A Room with a View

+- Several rooms have been converted by the hive into Protomorph birthing chambers
+- Dank, humid and smelling of rotting flesh
+- Contains **3 Passive fleshy Utero-pods** p65 cling to the ceiling each containing an unripe Squid-Baby
+- Pod will burst and the baby is slow to react with initiative 10

+### Quartermaster

+- This works best when there is an NPC the PCs have met but not seen recently e.g. the Warden Stykes
+- Sounds of struggle ahead - 5 members of the Erebos Station crew / constripts
+- Unfortunately these people have been transformed
+- **4 Passive Mutant Abominations** are attempting to draw and quarter a 5th
+  - They tear him apart each taking a limb and sitting down to eat

+## Optional Events from Act 3

+### Retaliation

+- Snova Trakhnu fires nukes at Erebos from point blank range destroying itself in an attempt to take out the station as well
+- While Cellblock on Deck F, Boom and Starboard side of Deck H are destroyed, Erebos's plasma collectors draw most of the energy temporarily supercharging the station
+- All lights brun bright and burn out, blinding everyone for one round and forcing all Protomorphs to go into hiding
+- The force of the blast sends the station hurting towards the black hole see Act 3 finale

+### Rescue

+- "Weyland" rescue ship moves in close to scan the station revealing itself to be the UPP Destroyer Snova Traknu
+- It's here to retrieve its operatives and destroy Erebos
+- UPP may be persauded to take the PCs with them
+- Play this event in tandem with [Escalation](#escalation) and [Retaliation](#retaliation) and have the Destroyer crushed by the living station

+### Escalation

+- When the Snova Traknu has moved close to the station Erebos trwaling arms bend and reach for the Destroyer, embracing and crushing it
+- If Erebos no longer has the Cetorhina's FTL drive, it tries to take the Snova's

 ## Characters